jhonathan-lkmx/skyou-web/content/inkjet-printing.md

 ## Sublimation

-Sublimation has a wide color gamut, is great **for bold and bright prints,** has **zero hand feel, and never cracks, peels, or fades.**
+Sublimation has a wide color gamut, is great for **bold and bright prints**, has **zero hand feel, and never cracks, peels, or fades**.

 ![sublimation image](./img/inkjet-printing-sublimation.jpg)